 Mark was a member of the Royal Society of Canada, a member of the editorial board of the International Organization, and an active member of the International Studies Association.
 He passed away on October 25, 2014.

-The Mark Zacher Distinguished Visitor Program has been made possible thanks to generous alumni donations, and contributions from the Department of Political Science.
+The Mark Zacher Distinguished Speaker Lecture has been made possible thanks to generous alumni donations, and contributions from the Department of Political Science.

 Michael Doyle (2018)